lhe17/nebula/README.md

 --------------------------

 The scaling factor for each cell is specified in `nebula` using the argument `offset`.
-The argument `offset` has to be a positive vector of length *N*.
+The argument `offset` has to be a vector of length *N* containing positive values.
 Note that log(`offset`) will be the offset term in the NBMM.
-If not specified, `nebula` will set `offset` as 1 by default, which means that each cell is treated equally.
-Common scaling factors include the library size of a cell or a normalizing factor adjusted using e.g., TMM.
+Common scaling factors can be the library size of a cell or a normalizing factor adjusted using e.g., TMM.
+If not specified, `nebula` will set `offset` as one by default, which means that each cell is treated equally.
+If the input count matrix is already normalized by another tool, e.g., scTransform, then you should not specify `offset`.
+However, since `nebula` directly models the raw counts, it is not recommended to use a normalized count matrix for `nebula`.

 ### Example